Rdatatable/data.table/.github/CONTRIBUTING.md

 #### Translations

 `data.table` offers some translations so that our users can get feedback (errors, warnings, verbose messages) in their native language.
-Currently we only support Mandarin Chinese.
+There is a [translation team](https://github.com/orgs/Rdatatable/teams/translators/teams) for each currently supported translation.

 The data for these translations lives in the `po` folder.
 You do not need to make any changes here for your PR -- translations are updated in a batch before each CRAN release.